 The body breaks when it can not heal and recover from these stressors.

-The lack of food, the lack of sleep, the lack of relaxation... instead it was intense training, early mornings and late nights (life of a personal training), too many stimulants (artificial energy) on top of numerous years of doing the same.
+My year of bodybuilding was simply too much of a stressor without enough recovery: lack of food, lack of sleep, lack of relaxation, intense training, early mornings, late nights (the life of a personal trainer), too many stimulants (artificial energy) all on top of numerous years of doing the same.

 But I didn't realise this.
 I just thought I was a little under the weather.